 For those who prefer poultry, we’ve got you covered with beer-braised chicken with root vegetables, also known as beer butt chicken.
 This dish uses brown ale, which imparts a nutty and earthy flavor, perfectly complementing the chicken and root vegetables.
 For a lighter option, you may consider using a pale ale instead.

-The chicken is first browned in a skillet, then braised with the vegetables and beer.
+The chicken and vegetables are prepared by browning in a skillet before being braised with the beer.
 Once the chicken is cooked, the root vegetables are finished with tarragon, vinegar, scallions, and butter, creating a rich and hearty main dish.
 The final touch?
 A sprinkle of parsley or thyme for a burst of freshness and color.

 Beer-Enhanced Side Dishes

 No meal is complete without side dishes, and yes, you guessed it, beer can enhance those too!
+Adding beer to classic side dishes brings out a richer, more complex flavour, making them truly memorable.
 Here are some side dishes that can be elevated with beer:

 Dark beers can elevate the flavors of these side dishes, making them a perfect companion for your main course.